-FINANCIAL PERFORMANCE FY2020
+FINANCIAL PERFORMANCE

-The Group posted a net loss before tax of \$26.2 million in FY2020 on revenue of \$26.2 million, compared to a net profit before tax of \$14.6 million and revenue of \$64.8 million in FY2019.
-Despite the drop year on year, the hospitality segment remained the biggest contributor to the Group with a revenue of \$14.9 million, or 57% of total revenue in FY2020.
-Contribution from property investment stood at \$8.7 million, down from \$11.2 million a year ago.
-Collectively, the hospitality and property investment segments contributed 90.1% of the Group's revenue in FY2020, highlighting the Group's pivotal and strategic focus on recurring income.
+The Group posted a net profit before tax of \$29.1 million in FY2021 on revenue of \$50.4 million, compared to a net loss before tax of \$26.2 million and revenue of \$26.2 million in FY2020.

+The hospitality segment remained the biggest contributor to the Group with revenue of \$29.6 million, or 58.6% of total revenue in FY2021, as compared to \$14.9 million, or 57.0% of total revenue in FY2020.
+Contribution from property investment was \$9.7 million, up from \$8.7 million in the previous year, while property development contributed \$10.4 million in revenue, significant increase compared to the \$1.5 million revenue in the previous year.
+Collectively, the hospitality and property investment segments contributed 77.9% of the Group's revenue in FY2021, highlighting our continued strategic focus on recurring income.